swharden/HHSharp/README.md

 ![](dev/screenshot.png)

 HHSharp uses a simulation model which calculates channel conductances and membrane potential at discrete time points eliminating the need for a differential equation solver and allowing the model cell to be challenged with complex stimuluation waveforms.
-[ScottPlot](https://github.com/swharden/ScottPlot) is used to interactively display simulation results. [pyHH](https://github.com/swharden/pyHH) is a similar project for Python.
+[ScottPlot](https://github.com/swharden/ScottPlot) is used to interactively display simulation results.

 ![](dev/screenshot-realtime.gif)